Electrohydrodynamic lubrication theory for an immersed cylinder moving near wall: Model

 To close the problem, one needs another relation between $U$ and $\Phi_1$.
 Let us then consider the two longitudinal ionic fluxes $j_{x,\pm}=n_{\infty}c\ ,J_{X,\pm}$, where $J_{X,\pm}$ are the corresponding dimensionless ionic fluxes.
 Combining flow advection, Fick's law, and the migration due to the electric force, one has:

 and thus the current density:

-where we invoked the previous Boltzmann factors for $N_{\pm}$, but retaining only the linear oder in $\Phi_0$.
+where we invoked the previous Boltzmann factors for $N_{\pm}$, but retaining only the linear order in $\Phi_0$.
 Using the condition of zero net current in the fluid gap, \textit{i.e.} $\int_0^H\mathrm{d}Z\, (J_{X,+}-J_{X,-})=0$, one obtains:

 From the latter relation, we see that the gradient of the streaming potential is given by the gap-averaged value of the product between the static potential and the fluid velocity.
 We also get the Pe factor between $\Phi_1$ and $\Phi_0$, as announced after Eq.~(\ref{adim}).